edenhill/mklove/README.md

 mklove provides an auto-configuration and build environment for C/C++ applications and libraries.

-It aims to be a lightweight alternative to the overly bloated autoconf.
+It aims to be a lightweight drop-in compatible replacement to the overly bloated autoconf.

 mklove has two prongs on its fork:
  * the configure script, and